apache/kyuubi/docs/tools/spark_block_cleaner.md

 When running Spark On Kubernetes, we encountered such a situation that after using hostPath volume local-dir, the usage rate of the directory storing shuffle files remained high.

-So an additional tool is needed to clear the accumulated block files.
+So an additional tool is needed to clean up the accumulated block files.

 ## Usage